sivaji1012/Neuroforge_MeTTa_Hackathon2025/readme.md

 * Hyperon support is **experimental** and sensitive to environment.
 Use WSL/Linux for best results.
 * Heuristic in A\* considers only **duration**, not cost/layovers.

----

-Would you like me to also generate a **deployment diagram (architecture)** in addition to the flowchart, showing how Flask, Python Graph, and MeTTa sit between the frontend and the user?